An Article By: Chris Hough, CEO: The Surfboard Warehouse

 If you're surfing anything colder than 60, you're a beast and you probably know more about Surf Wetsuits than the average surfer, as you've been forced to learn or risk freezing to death. :) For you, the obvious 5/4 Wetsuit, 5/4 Hooded Wetsuit or possibly even a 6/5 Hooded Wetsuit is a must.
 If you're surfing some of the coldest water on the planet, it's likely you'll need booties and gloves depending on exactly how cold we're talking.
 Again, I can't stress this enough that material here makes a huge difference when it comes to warmth and flexibility, do your research, the dividends returned in waves will be well worth it.

 At The Surfboard Warehouse, we have sold Wetsuits specific to the surf industry over the internet for over 10 years for every water temperature you can think of.
 We use that experience when deciding which Surf Wetsuits to carry and when we carry a line of Surf Wetsuits, we carry every Wetsuit the manufacturer sells, so you know you're not missing anything.
-Whether we're talking about industry veterans like Excel or Body Glove, trending companies like Billabong, or smaller companies like Matuse, we physically get our hands on their suits, so that we know they're producing the kinds of Wetsuits we can stand by and that you can trust to be the best.
-Make sure to stay tuned, as Wetsuits from O'neil and Rip Curl are on the way!
+Whether we're talking about industry veterans like Excel, O'neil or Body Glove, trending companies like Billabong, or smaller companies like Matuse, we physically get our hands on their suits, so that we know they're producing the kinds of Wetsuits we can stand by and that you can trust to be the best.
+Make sure to stay tuned, as Wetsuits from Rip Curl are on the way!
 Not sure which Surf Wetsuit you need?
 Call us, we're here and we'll help.
 Thank you for considering The Surfboard Warehouse.

 The Surfboard Warehouse, Inc.